-Some of my work explores haptic perception, especially through the physical senses.
+Some of my work explores haptic drawing and painting.
 The mind and body perceive and translate perceptions through the hands and chosen tool (pencil, paintbrush, pen).
-The marks are analogous to felt experience: seen, heard, touched, etc. It’s an empathic, gestural approach, often meditative in nature.
+The marks are analogous to felt experience: seen, heard, touched, etc. It’s a tactile, empathic, gestural approach, often meditative in nature.
 A few examples of haptic drawing:

 There’s also a political dimension to haptics that I think is suggested in the quote below from “Haptic Visuality” by Laura U. Marks: